defold/doc/docs/en/manuals/workflow.md

 The global Git setting `core.autocrlf` takes one parameter:

 false
 : The default.
 The result is that Git doesn't touch the line endings of your files.
-You can check in files with *LF*, *CR*`*LF* line endings, or a mix and Git does not care.
+You can check in files with *LF*, *CR*+*LF* line endings, or a mix and Git does not care.
 If you work in a mixed operating system environment you should not use this setting.

 true
 : Git will process all text files and turn all *LF* line endings to *CR*`*LF* when writing them into the working directory and back to *LF* when they are checked into the repository again.
 This is a good setting on Windows machines.